Gracker/Friends-Circle-Demo-Apks-For-Power-and-Performance-Test/README_EN.md

 # High Performance WeChat Friend Circle Demo

 This project is a performance testing platform based on WeChat Friend Circle UI, designed to study Android scrolling performance and power consumption.
-The project contains three main modules for testing and research in different aspects.
+The project contains four main modules for testing and research in different aspects.

 *Read this in [Chinese](README.md)*